For background on the DBNet project, see the WMO DBNet page.

 For each of the instruments ATMS and CrIS, the local-global data comparison is performed using the instrument level 1c data, on its native grid.
 Each regional DBNet centre runs CSPP and AAPP to generate the level 1c BUFR data which is compared with the corresponding level 1c global data files generated by the global processing centre (NOAA).

-MWHS-2 is operating on the FY-3C satellite; MWHS-2 and MWTS-2 are on FY-3D.
+MWHS-2 and MWTS-2 are operating on FY-3D.
 For each of the instruments, the local-global data comparison is performed using the instrument level 1c data, on its native grid.
-Each regional DBNet centre runs FY3[C,D]L0pp, FY3[C,D]L1pp and AAPP to generate level 1c BUFR data which is compared with the corresponding level 1c files generated by the global processing centre (CMA).
+Each regional DBNet centre runs FY3DL0pp, FY3DL1pp and AAPP to generate level 1c BUFR data which is compared with the corresponding level 1c files generated by the global processing centre (CMA).

 Some external web sites providing information and monitoring facilities relevant to DBNet: